Sun Dolphin Seaquest 10 Review

 Durability

-For the final 10% of the score, we judged how well each stand up paddle board held up to the rigors of our testing process.
+For the final metric, we judged how well each stand up paddle board held up to the rigors of our testing process.
 We looked at any damage sustained in the course of our testing or for common issues mentioned in user reviews when deciding on scores, as well as the included warranty.
 While the Sun Dolphin did sustain some damage in our tests, it was all cosmetic.
 This board is borderline indestructible.

 We took this board on trips that we wouldn't dream of taking a fiberglass board, such as down a somewhat rocky and obstacle-filled river.
 We also weren't exactly gentle when moving this board, tossing it in and out of trucks and strapping it down stacked on top of other boards or kayaks.
 The most noticeable injury the board sustained is a dent close to the bow of the boat, caused by hitting a rock straight on at a moderate speed.